-Whether you are here for a ten-week experience overseas or hoping to graduate from BDSC and continue studying in New Zealand, your time with us takes advantage of everything the school and New Zealand has to offer.
-To help you, we arrange a series of trips during the school year to amazing parts of our country.
+Whether you are here for a ten-week experience overseas or hoping to graduate from BDSC and continue studying in New Zealand, we provide a series of trips during the school year to amazing parts of our country.
+So you can maximise your time with us and take advantage of everything the school and New Zealand has to offer.

 Our trip to the Coromandel is a part of our amazing End-of-Year Program.
 For many of our students, this trip is the absolute highlight of their time at our school.